uptane/deployment-considerations/README.md

 Systems Lab](https://ssl.engineering.nyu.edu/) at NYU.
 Contributors and maintainers are governed by the CNCF Community Code of Conduct.

 Uptane is supported by U.S. Department of Homeland Security grants D15PC00239 and D15PC00302.
-The views and conclusions contained herein are the authors’ and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Department of Homeland Security (DHS) or the U.S. government.
+The views and conclusions contained herein are the authors' and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Department of Homeland Security (DHS) or the U.S. government.